FIS Reports First Quarter 2022 Results

 Balance Sheet and Cash Flows

-We have continued to prioritize investments in solutions and services that help address the needs of our clients throughout the ongoing global pandemic in order to increase the Company’s potential to accelerate revenue growth.
-During the first quarter, the Company’s revenue growth accelerated across all three operating segments as COVID-19’s impact on our financial results lessened due to the gradual opening of markets, particularly those which were affected by the accessibility and effective roll out of vaccines.
+FIS has continued to prioritize investments in solutions and services that help address the needs of our clients throughout the ongoing global pandemic in order to increase the Company’s potential to sustain accelerated revenue growth.
+During the first quarter, COVID-19’s impact on our financial results lessened due to the opening of markets, offset in part by the impact of COVID-19 variants.

-FIS is a leading provider of technology solutions for merchants, banks and capital markets firms globally.
-Our employees are dedicated to advancing the way the world pays, banks and invests by applying our scale, deep expertise and data-driven insights.
+FIS is a leading provider of technology solutions for financial institutions and businesses of all sizes and across any industry globally.
+We enable the movement of commerce by unlocking the financial technology that powers the world’s economy.
+Our employees are dedicated to advancing the way the world pays, banks and invests through our trusted innovation, system performance and flexible architecture.
 We help our clients use technology in innovative ways to solve business-critical challenges and deliver superior experiences for their customers.
-Headquartered in Jacksonville, Florida, FIS is a Fortune 500® company and is a member of Standard & Poor’s 500® Index.
+Headquartered in Jacksonville, Florida, FIS is a member of the Fortune 500® and the Standard & Poor’s 500® Index.

 FIS Use of Non-GAAP Financial Information